canonical/temporal-k8s-operator/documentation/how-to/upgrade-server.md

 > each version for these processes to complete before upgrading to the next
 > version.

-The Charmed Temporal K8s charms facilitate server upgrades in the following way:
+The Temporal K8s charms facilitate server upgrades in the following way:

-1. The Charmed Temporal Admin charm should be updated to the next revision that you currently have deployed as follows:
+1. The Temporal Admin charm should be updated to the next [charm revision](https://juju.is/docs/sdk/revision) that you currently have deployed as follows:

    ```bash
    juju refresh temporal-admin-k8s --revision=<your_revision + 1>